AstrobioMike/AstrobioMike.github.io/unix/getting-started.md

 >**NOTE:** It's okay to copy and paste things throughout this intro if you'd like.
 There will be lots of time forever moving forward to worry about each individual character being perfect.
 Right now is just about the concepts 🙂

 **`date`** is a command that prints out the date and time.
-This particular command does not require any arguments:
+This particular command doesn't require any arguments:

 ```bash
 date
 ```

 When we run **`date`** with no arguments, it uses some default settings, like assuming we want to know the time in our computer's local time zone.
 But we can provide optional arguments to **`date`**.

 Optional arguments most often require putting a dash in front of them in order for the program to interpret them properly.

-Here we are adding the **`-u`** argument to tell it to report UTC time instead of the local time – which will be the same if the computer we're using happens to be set to UTC time, of course 🙂:
+Here, we are adding the **`-u`** argument to tell it to report UTC time instead of the local time – which will be the same if the computer we're using happens to be set to UTC time, of course 🙂:

 ```bash
 date -u